Live at the BBC (Steve Harley & Cockney Rebel album)

-Live at the BBC is a live compilation album by Steve Harley & Cockney Rebel, released by Windsong International Records in 1995.
+Live at the BBC is a live compilation album by Steve Harley & Cockney Rebel, released by Windsong International Records on 10 July 1995.
 The compilation features three different sessions by the band for the BBC: two in 1974 and one in 1992.

 Background

-Released in 1995, Live at the BBC features fourteen tracks, consisting of three separate performances by the band.
-The two 1974 performances feature the original Cockney Rebel line-up that split in July 1974.
+Live at the BBC features three separate performances by the band over fourteen tracks.
+The two 1974 performances feature the original Cockney Rebel line-up that split up in 1974.
 The first five tracks make up the first session, which was recorded for John Peel on 28 May 1974.
 The second set of four tracks were recorded 'Live in Concert' on 22 January 1974.
 The final five tracks were recorded for Nicky Campbell in 1992.
 The session features Harley and three of the existing Cockney Rebel line-up of that time.
 Of the five 1992 tracks, two are abridged versions of "Make Me Smile (Come Up and See Me)" and "Riding the Waves".
 In the compilation's liner notes, Harley commented of the 1974 sessions: "The tracks herein are the musical manifestation of a group of boys on the first rung of a most unstable ladder.
 We didn't reach the top together.
 But here lies proof that these early, 'live' recordings and their inherent memories fill me with pride."

 The two 1974 sessions remained exclusive to the Live at the BBC compilation until 2012, when the remastered anthology Cavaliers: An Anthology 1973-1974 was released.
 This featured both 1974 sessions in their entirety.
 The notable inclusion on the anthology is an additional track, "Hideaway", as part of the 'Live in Concert' performance.
 The song was not included on the Live at the BBC compilation.
 During "Mr Raffles", from the 1992 Nicky Campbell session, Harley forgot some of the lyrics in the second-half of the song.
 In the liner notes, he added: "Forgive the "condor moment" in "Mr Raffles".
 This late night interview/session fell in the middle of a very long tour.
 I must have been a little tired."

 Release

-The album was released by Windsong International Records on CD in the UK only.
+The album was released in the UK on 10 July 1995 by Windsong International Records on CD.
 The independent label specialised in releasing recordings made for or by BBC Radio One for broadcast on the "In Concert" radio programme.
-The liner notes were written by Harley in February 1995, and features him recollecting the original Cockney Rebel line-up.
-In 1998, the album was re-issued under a new title: On Air.
-The two albums used the same close-up photograph of Harley on their front covers.
-The photograph was taken by Mick Rock in 1974.
-Today, both releases are now out-of-print.
+The liner notes, written by Harley in February 1995, includes his recollections of the original Cockney Rebel line-up.
+In 1998, the album was re-issued under a new title, On Air.
+The two albums used the same close-up photograph of Harley on their front covers, which was taken by Mick Rock in 1974.